Study finds slightly higher risk of autism diagnosis in areas with more lithium in drinking water, but experts say more research is needed - KTVZ

 Cases may be on the rise, but that is also unclear.
 One study published this year on cases in the New York-New Jersey area found that autism diagnosis rates tripled among certain age groups between 2000 and 2016.
 A 2021 report found similar increases in cases, but the CDC says the increased number of cases is most likely linked to more doctors screening for the condition.

-Lithium is a rare earth element that can be found naturally in some food and ground water.
+Lithium is an alkali metal that can be found naturally in some food and ground water.
 It’s used in batteries, grease and air conditioners, as well as in the treatment of bipolar disorder and some blood disorders.
 Its levels in US drinking water are not regulated, according to the US Geological Survey.

 A new study, published Monday in the journal JAMA Pediatrics, found a small association between lithium and autism diagnosis in Denmark, where the researchers say the level of lithium in drinking water is similar to that in American water systems.